TugboatQA/docs/setting-up-tugboat/index.md

 The final step in setting up your Tugboat is committing a YAML Config file in the source's git repository.
-Think of the Config file as the engine that powers your Tugboat; here's where you specify the services you want to run when your Tugboat Preview builds.
+Think of the Config file as the engine that powers Tugboat; here's where you specify the Services you want to run when your Tugboat Preview builds.

 The Tugboat Config file should live at: `.tugboat/config.yml` in the branch, tag, commit or pull request that is being built.
-The only exception is when you're building from a Base Preview; in that case, the config.yml from the Base Preview is used.

-Creating the Config file can be a complex process, just like building a Tugboat's engine from parts!
-To break things down for you, check out these docs:
+Creating the Config file can be a complex process, like building a Tugboat's engine from parts!
+These docs can help get you started:

 - [Setting up Services in your Tugboat](../setting-up-services/index.md)
 - [Starter Configuration files](../starter-configs/index.md) (configuration file